Spoojita/python/README.md

 # python
-the above programm will print the fabonacci series of n terms
+#the below programm will print the fabonacci series of n terms